 Throughout the implementation of the project, the Social Expert will monitor the project compliance with Bank safeguard policies.
 The expert will visit at least on a monthly basis since the planning until two months after the completion of civil works the project sites and meet the affected tribal communities.
-Upon the completion of a TPP, the expert will carry out a TPP completion assessment to confirm that all measures under this TPP have been fully implemented and that the negative impacts on tribal communities have been adequately addressed.
+Upon the completion of a TPP, the expert will carry out a TPP completion

 Monitoring group will be created in each tribal inhabited project area which will ensure that all actions would be undertaken in line with this IPPF and, in case of irregularities, contact the PMU.
 The participatory social audit will be conducted facilitated by Social Expert, whereby community will be encouraged and facilitated to report outstanding issues and air grievances.
 The meeting is attended by other PMU members and village authorities.
 The minutes of the meeting will be prepared, and measures will be taken to address the recorded issues in the subsequent annual cycle.